My positive home birth story

 welcome to the world Namiko

-Namiko Thando Stephen-Knight was born at 9:22am on a Tuesday morning.
+Munchkin was born on a Tuesday morning.
 It’s been 14 weeks since his arrival and life has certainly been different but it’s been full of love and so much joy.

 hypnobirth baby